EIA data shows surprise U.S. crude stock build in latest week

 By Arathy Somasekhar

-Dec 29 (Reuters) - U.S. crude stocks and distillate inventories rose while gasoline inventories fell, the Energy Information Administration said on Thursday.
+Dec 29 (Reuters) - U.S. crude oil inventories rose unexpectedly last week as imports climbed and exports fell, the Energy Information Administration (EIA) said on Thursday.

-Crude inventories USOILC=ECI rose by 718,000 barrels in the week ended Dec.
+Crude stocks USOILC=ECI rose by 718,000 barrels in the week ended Dec.
 23 to 419 million barrels, compared with analysts' expectations in a Reuters poll for a 1.5 million-barrel drop.

 Net U.S. crude imports USOICI=ECI rose by 1.33 million barrels per day, EIA said.